-Master of Liberal Studies (M.L.S.)
+Master of Liberal Studies

+Liberal Studies, M.L.S.

 The Master of Liberal Studies is an avocational interdisciplinary program designed for individuals who are interested in education beyond the baccalaureate but who do not wish to pursue a traditional specialized graduate or professional degree.
 It is a non-thesis degree intended to be broad and diversified in its scope to allow its students flexibility in acquiring advanced learning in several different fields.
-(The M.L.S. is not intended for teachers wishing to earn a standard or an advanced educator license)
+(The M.L.S. is not intended for teachers wishing to earn a standard or an advanced educator license.)

-- 1. All general requirements for admission to the graduate school of Mississippi College must be met. - Must hold a bachelor's degree from an accredited college or university in an appropriate field of study as determined by the faculty advisor and the Dean of the Graduate School. - 3.
-A combined score of 850 on the verbal and quantitative sections of the GRE or a score of at least 450 on either section and a score of 2.5 on the Writing Assessment of the GRE General Examination.
-Departments may exercise discretion for students who score between 800 and 849 on the verbal and quantitative sections of the GRE and have at least a 3.5 undergraduate GPA. - 4.
+- 1. All general requirements for admission to the graduate school of Mississippi College must be met. - 2.
+Must hold a bachelor's degree from an accredited college or university in an appropriate field of study as determined by the faculty advisor and the Dean of the Graduate School. - 3.
+A verbal score beginning in the range of 146-150 (equivalent to 400-450) and a quantitative score beginning in the range of 140-141 (equivalent to 400-450), or a score within these ranges on either section and a score of 2.5 on the writing assessment of the GRE General Examination, is required.
+The verbal and quantitative scores will not be combined. - 4.
 A writing sample must be submitted to the English Department.